Who doesn't want to be the person who hit it right on a hot stock and made big money? If you're:

 Free stock picking services are generally not as high quality as paid ones.
 (Sometimes you get what you pay for.)
 But they can still help you screen through the noisy markets to choose the right investments for your portfolio.

-Seeking Alpha — This mega investing site includes a huge array of articles.
+- Seeking Alpha — This mega investing site includes a vast array of articles.
 Reading full articles requires registering a free account.
 The price is right!
 Seeking Alpha writers are quoted all over the media.
-Analysis here includes detailed stock market reporting and tips on why specific stocks look good right now.
-You can also read about investment strategy and market news.
+The analysis here includes detailed stock market reporting and tips on why specific stocks look good right now.
+You can also read about the investment strategy and market news.
+Read a comparison we've made between Seeking Alpha and another market leader, The Motley Fool.

-24/7 Wall St — This large investing site offers free analysis and other articles on finance and business topics.
+- 247wallst.com — This large investing site offers free analysis and other articles on finance and business topics.
 The site is part of the AOL-HuffPost family of sites.
-That means most of what is written here is well-vetted and trusted content.
-But remember to never take someone else’s word for it.
+That means most of what is written here is a well-vetted and trusted content.
+But remember to never take someone else's word for it.
 Follow their analysis, but make your own decision before entering a trade.

-Minyanville — This long-time investing site offers some premium paid products, but much of the stock picking goodness is available for free.
+- minyanville.com — This long-time investing site offers some premium paid products, but much of the stock-picking goodness is available for free.
 The authors here do a great job of being transparent and detailed when sharing why a stock may make sense or should be dropped right away.

 If you want to cast a wider net and learn what other investing enthusiasts are up to, you can join a social investing service.
 Here are two free and fun options to connect with other excited investors.

-KINFO — Join KINFO and connect your existing brokerage account to get started with this free stock picking app.
+- KINFO — Join KINFO and connect your existing brokerage account to get started with this free stock picking app.
 Once you log in, you can compare your portfolio to those of professional investors and hedge funds and get other details on stocks you own and ones you are interested in.
 You can also browse other user portfolios, including some well-known personal finance bloggers.
-(Read our KINFO review here.)

-StockTwits — If KINFO is Facebook for investing, StockTwits is certainly Twitter for investing.
-Instead of the usual hashtags used to create a #topic on Twitter, StockTwits uses dollar signs to help you follow stocks by their ticker symbols.
+- StockTwits — If KINFO is Facebook for investing, StockTwits is certainly Twitter for investing.
+Instead of the common hashtags used to create a #topic on Twitter, StockTwits uses dollar signs to help you follow stocks by their ticker symbols.
 Watch the real-time feed or click on a specific stock to see what people have been saying about it.
-Sign up to track your portfolio in StockTwits, and create a watchlist for specific stocks.
+Sign up to track your portfolio in StockTwits, and create a watchlist for particular stocks.

 There Is a Ton of Free Investment Information out There